Skip to main content

 A dark milestone in the Holocaust

-Between 1941 and 1942, SS-Standartenführer Walter Rauff played a key role in developing and deploying one of the Nazi regime’s most chilling tools of mass murder: the gas van.
-These mobile gas chambers were designed to kill victims through carbon monoxide poisoning and marked an early shift from mass shootings to more "efficient," industrialized methods of extermination.
-The first known use of gas vans occurred at the Chełmno extermination camp in occupied Poland.
+Between 1941 and 1942, SS-Standartenführer Walter Rauff played a key role in developing and deploying one of the Nazi regime's most notorious instruments of mass murder: the gas van.
+These mobile gas chambers killed their victims through carbon monoxide poisoning and represented an important step in the transition from face-to-face mass shootings to increasingly mechanized methods of extermination.

 SS-Standartenführer Walter Rauff